textX/textX/docs/multimetamodel.md

     })

-With this we can reference non textx data elements from within our language.
+With this, we can reference non-textx data elements from within our language.
 This can be used to, e.g., use a non-textx AST object and reference it from a textx model.